 Once a parking permit is purchased, the parking fee is non-refundable.
+Any permit that is lost, damaged, or stolen will have to be repurchased at full price.

 Student Services

 New Student Orientation/Welcome Week

 Orientation programs are planned each year to welcome and facilitate the integration of new students into each of the colleges of the University.
 In addition, students are provided with opportunities to interact socially with peers, meet faculty, administration, and staff members, learn about University services available on campus, and develop a sense of belonging to the University community as well as individual college communities.
 Attendance at orientation activities during Welcome Week is mandatory unless otherwise indicated.